microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 ### -TargetType

 Sets the option `Binding.TargetType`.
 This option specifies one or more properties of _TargetObject_ to use to bind _TargetType_ to.
-See about_PSRule_Baseline for more information.
+See about_PSRule_Options for more information.

 ```yaml
 Type: String[]